Army Special Operations Brigade (Kenya): Overview of sub-units

-This is the umbrella body of specialized units in the Kenya Army tasked with special operations based at Gilgil, Naivasha.
-The brigade forms part of Kenya Special Forces with other specialized units from the Kenya Air Force and Kenya Navy.
-These units consist of the 20th Parachute Battalion, 30th Special Forces and 40th Rangers Strike Force.
+20th Parachute Battalion

 The 20th Parachute Battalion is the regiment's oldest unit formed on March 17, 1983 and presented with its Regimental and Presidential Colours during the 1990 Jamhuri Day celebrations.
 However the plan to set up the unit was mooted immediately Kenya gained its independence when on October 14, 1964 forty officers were sent to Britain for Parachute Basic Training Course at Royal Air Force Base, Abingdon.